dortania/OpenCore-Post-Install/universal/memory.md

 | :--- | :--- |
 | <img width="1362" src=../images/post-install/memory-md/memory-error-notification.png>  | ![](../images/post-install/memory-md/memory-error-aboutthismac.png) |

 The exact reason for this error is a bit unknown, however ways to resolve this error have been made possible.
-The most common way to remove the error is to use [RestrictEvents](https://github.com/acidanthera/RestrictEvents/releases) and we highly encourage all users to use this kext instead.
+The most common way to remove the error is to use [RestrictEvents](https://github.com/acidanthera/RestrictEvents/releases).
+However, the RestrictEvents extension is a multi-function extension and you may not need nor want the extra functions that the extensio will provide.

-For those who wish to attempt the legacy mapping way, see the below guide.
-Note it will require you to map all your DIMMs manually so this will be a time consuming process.
+If you just want to remove the annoying pop-up, then this guide is for you...

+## A bit of background

+Mac OS expects that the underlying hardware is from Apple.
+Therefore, when building a hackintosh/ryzentosh we need to try and match the hardware as closely as possible.
+For those areas where our hardware differs, then we must try to convince Mac OS that the hardware is a match.

+Consider your mainboard.
+If you are emulating a Mac Pro 7,1, then the Apple mainboard has 12 physical RAM slots.
+Our mainboards will probably have fewer physical memory slots.
+We will use OpenCore's custom memory mapping feature to report 12 physical slots to Mac OS.
+We can then assign our actual memory configuration into these 12 slots.

+Take a look at [Install and replace memory in your Mac Pro (2019)](https://support.apple.com/en-gb/HT210103?cid=macOS_UI_Memory_article_HT210103).
+The diagrams in the section "Check supported configurations" show you how a Mac Pro 7,1 expects the physical RAM to be installed.

+**Please note that a Mac Pro 7,1 has a minimum requirement of 4 DIMMs.** Therefore we recommend that your system should also have a minimum of 4 physical DIMMs.
+If your system only has two DIMMs (maybe your mainboard only has two slots) then you will want to use the custom mapping feature to present 4 DIMMs even though you only have two.
+We'll explain how later...

 ## Mapping our memory